sbt/junit-interface/README.md

 See LICENSE.txt for licensing conditions (BSD-style).

-To use with sbt 0.10+, add the following dependency to your build.sbt:
+Add the following dependency to your build.sbt:

     libraryDependencies += "com.novocode" % "junit-interface" % "0.11" % "test"

-To use with sbt 0.7, add the following dependency to your project:

-    val junitInterface = "com.novocode" % "junit-interface" % "0.11" % "test"

 JUnit itself is automatically pulled in as a transitive dependency. sbt already knows about junit-interface so the dependency alone is enough.
 You do not have to add it to the list of test frameworks.